 How to use the number-to-words converter

-- Type a number in the box — for example
+- Type a number in the box, for example

 2026or1,234,567.
 Commas are optional and the words appear instantly below. - Add a decimal if you like:

-1.5reads as "one point five", digit by digit after the point. - Switch on Currency mode to read amounts of money — the decimals become cents, so
+1.5reads as "one point five", digit by digit after the point. - Pick a Numbering system, Western groups by thousand/million/billion, Indian groups by thousand/lakh/crore, so

 How numbers are turned into words